Skip to content

 125 words is enough for one such bridge, not three.
 Choose one, the strongest connection, and develop it with depth.
 The committee prefers one authentic, well-thought-out answer over three superficial ones.

-An important note for Polish applicants: if you haven’t had the opportunity to visit Yale in person, don’t pretend you have.
-The committee fully understands that a candidate from Krakow or Gdansk didn’t just pop over to New Haven for the weekend.
-Your research can be based on webinars, conversations with current students, departmental websites, and course syllabi – all of which are publicly available and demonstrate equally strong engagement.
-Preparation for the SAT exam and essays should go hand-in-hand; test your score on okiro.io, and simultaneously begin your essay research.
+An important note for international applicants: if you haven’t had the opportunity to visit Yale in person, don’t pretend you have.
+The committee fully understands that a candidate living thousands of miles away didn’t just pop over to New Haven for the weekend.
+Your research can be based on webinars, conversations with current students, departmental websites, and course syllabi - all of which are publicly available and demonstrate equally strong engagement.
+Preparation for the SAT exam and essays should go hand-in-hand; test your score on our SAT app, and simultaneously begin your essay research.

 Academic Interests (200 Words) That Showcase Your Mind